alexbourgeois/OBNI3D/README.md

 4. Play !

 Note that only vertices of an object with the ONBI3D shader that are inside a NoiseVolume will be affected by noise.

+## Demo

+The demo project can be found here : https://github.com/alexbourgeois/OBNI3D-demo